mathigatti/midi2voice/README.md

 This script relies on the sinsy.jp website from the Nagoya Institute of Technology which implements a HMM-based Singing Voice Synthesis System.

+You can find a sample merged with the instrumental audio [here](https://soundcloud.com/mathias-gatti/somebody-that-i-used-to-know-sinsy-synthetic-voice).

 ## Requirements
 - musescore: It's used to convert midi to musicxml